moonscooters/public-docs/customer-portal-app-policy.md

 **Permission**

 This app requires permission to access your device's camera, this is used only during the rental process to scan QR codes as well as taking a selfie.
 It is not used at any time besides the rental process.
+This app also requires permission for Bluetooth in order to control a scooter.
+This is not necessary unless you want to use the app to control your scooter, and is not used for anything other than this.

 **Links to Other Sites**